electrofocus/telegram-auth-verifier/README.md

 ## About

-This repository contains the source code of the Golang package for [Telegram Website Login](https://core.telegram.org/widgets/login#checking-authorization) credentials verification.
+Here's the Golang package for [Telegram Website Login](https://core.telegram.org/widgets/login#checking-authorization) credentials verification.

+This package uses [semantic versioning v2.0.0](https://semver.org/spec/v2.0.0.html), so you can be sure of backward compatibility of API.

 ## Install